QuentinRa/blog.quentinra.dev/proj/project-management/tools/wbs.md

     * the result expected (optional)
     * the resources needed (optional)

-A basic version may looks like this
+A basic version may look like this

 <pre class="d-none" style="display: none;">
 @startwbs